 5. After 2 hours, remove the ham hocks and pull the meat off the bone and shred.
 Add the shredded ham back to the the soup.
 Discard any fat, the bones, and the bay leaves.
 Enjoy this rustic, hearty soup with a garden salad and some artisan bread.
-Thanks for reading.
-If you would like to receive FREE updates of FBS, there are four ways to do so:

 - have updates sent to your email,

 - through your RSS Feed

 - become a fan and ‘like’ FBS on Facebook